adi1998/MelSkin/README.md

 ## Mel Skin Selector

-Hades II mod allowing you to select a skin for Melinoe from one of Arachne's boons and some more.
+Hades II mod allowing you to select a dress for Melinoe from one of Arachne's boons and some more.

-Includes portrait replacements for the Arachne skins with optional support for custom skin related portraits.
+Includes portrait replacements for the Arachne dresses with support for optional custom skin related portraits.

 Options to pick favorites and randomize dresses on run start.